Soccer Red Card Rules (Official With Examples)

 7 Rules For Red Cards In Soccer

-So above are the official rules for red cards, but what does that mean in real games?
+So, above are the official rules for red cards, but what does that mean in real games?
 Let’s break it down to make it more

 1. Using Excessive Force – Serious Foul Play

-For example, A player goes in to tackle someone, but the ball is far from the tackle – this can be seen as intentional because there was no chance that the player would win the ball.
+A player will receive a red car for using more than necessary force.
+For example, tackling a player whom the player intends to injure.
+If a player commits a violent foul intending to ‘harm,’ it’s a red card.
+For example, A player goes in to tackle someone, but the ball is far from the tackle – this can be seen as intentional because there was no chance that the player would win.

-The referee needs to call whether the player meant to injure or if they just mistimed the tackle (it could be that the player is a bad tackler, although being clumsy cannot be an excuse if someone is hurt).
+The referee needs to call whether the player meant to injure or if they just mistimed the tackle (it could be that the player is a lousy tackler, although being clumsy cannot be an excuse if someone is hurt).
+This is just one example where a player can be sent off, but there are many more.

 Soccer Foul - Elbow in the face